austinf615alt/configure-ad/README.md

 <h2>Deployment and Configuration Steps</h2>

+Step 1: Create and Configure Azure Infrastructure:

 <p>
 <img width="2560" height="1280" alt="LAB4-DCDEPLOY" src="https://github.com/user-attachments/assets/76bb93ad-ea5e-48da-9013-530e3aa7c930" />
 </p>
 <p>

-Create the Azure environment needed for the domain deployment by setting up a Resource Group, then create two Virtual Machines using Windows Server 2025 images, one named Client-1, and one named Domain-Controller, noting down and setting up an administrator account for both and making sure the Virtual Network and subnets match so the Virtual Machines can communicate internally.
-Configure the Domain-Controller to have a static private IP under network settings so clients can locate it reliably for domain services, then change the DNS settings of Client-1 to point to the Domain Controller's static IP address so they can properly resolve and communicate with the domain.
+- Create the Azure environment needed for the domain deployment by setting up a Resource Group, then create two Virtual Machines using Windows Server 2025 images, one named Client-1, and one named Domain-Controller, noting down and setting up an administrator account for both and making sure the Virtual Network and subnets match so the Virtual Machines can communicate internally.

+- Configure the Domain-Controller to have a static private IP under network settings so clients can locate it reliably for domain services, then change the DNS settings of Client-1 to point to the Domain Controller's static IP address so they can properly resolve and communicate with the domain.
 </p>
 <br />